 What are we learning this term?

-Our topic and history learning for the Autumn Term will be Stone Age, Bronze Age and Iron Age.
-We will be thinking about questions such as: How long ago were these time periods?
-What do archaeologists do?
-What is Skara Brae and what can it tell us about the past?
-Who were the Celts?
+Our topic and history learning for the Spring Term will be Ancient Egypt.
+We will be thinking about questions such as: How long ago was this time period?
+What do pharaohs do?
+Who was Tutankhamun and why is he so famous?
+What can artefacts tell us about this time period?

 Once we have completed this unit, we will be looking at 'Light'.
 We will investigate what happens to the size of shadows and which materials are reflective and which would be the best to keep us safe on dark nights.
 Additionally, we will consider if the sun is a friend or foe and how we can keep ourselves safe in the sun.